-On top of that BT are also investigating Fibre-to-the-Disribution-Point (FTTdp) and G.Fast technology, which would most likely work together to bring the fibre optic lines even closer to homes and could thus push speeds to 1000Mbps+ (1Gbps) via the shorter run of remaining copper cable.
+On top of that BT are also investigating Fibre-to-the-Disribution-Point (FTTdp) / Fibre to the Remote Node (FTTRN) and G.Fast technology, which would most likely work together to bring the fibre optic lines even closer to homes and could thus push speeds up to 1000Mbps (1Gbps) via the shorter run of remaining copper cable.
 Check out our editorial articles linked below for more details.

 Similarly the latest DOCSIS3.1 standard for cable networks like Virgin Media, which might see the light of day as part of a commercial rollout in 2015, could push peak speeds to 10Gbps (10,000Mbps).
 Home users are unlikely to get such speeds but its perhaps not unreasonable to expect that 500-1000Mbps might become possible for homes.
 See our related articles below for more details.